harish-kush/HarishPortfolio/README.md

-This is Harish's Portfolio 3D website which is made up of vite, tailwind, react three fiber and framer motion.
+This is Harish's Portfolio 3D website which is made by tailwind, react three fiber and framer motion.